skifli/grank/README.md

 > **Note** This is an archive of the final version of **Grank**, my *Dank Memer self-bot*, before it was discontinued.
-The links are still for my old account but I will never change them, because this is meant to be an archive.
+The code is now outdated and does not work, and the links are still for my old account.
+However I will never change the links, because this is meant to be an archive.
+You can see the last ever archive of the repository [here](https://web.archive.org/web/20220705015706/https://github.com/didlly/grank).

 <details>